There’s No Such Thing as a Marketing Emergency — And Why Pushing Harder Rarely Helps

 Where This Leaves You

 There’s no such thing as a marketing emergency.
-There is only feedback about timing, awareness, and audience.
+There is only feedback about timing, awareness, and how much of an audience you have cultivated.

-Once you see it that way, the urge to push loses its grip.
-Your attention can move away from last minute fixes and towards the work that actually changes the picture over time.
+Once you see it that way, the urge to push looses its grip.
+Your attention can move away from last minute fixes and towards the work of building a marketing ecosystem that brings people to your door, without you needing to be visible all the time.

 Danielle Gardner